 Wasn’t the Roman Catholic Church first?

 Sort of.
-Though the RCC can claim heritage to the original Christian church, and will often point to it in their apostolic succession, there’s more to it than that:
+While RCC was united to original Christian Church for the first thousand years, and will often point to it in their apostolic succession, there’s more to it than that:

 The difference between the Roman Catholic Church and the Orthodox Church is monumental.
-It has been said that Roman Catholicism and Protestantism are just two sides of the same coin, each emphasizing opposite extremes of a transactional salvation.
+It has been said that Roman Catholicism and Protestantism are actually two sides of the same coin, each emphasizing opposite extremes of a transactional salvation.
 Roman Catholicism and Protestantism both emphasize God as a judge, and salvation as being acquitted of guilt.
 But in Orthodox Christianity, God as judge is just a part of the picture and can only go so far in our understanding of Him.
-Salvation in the Orthodox Church has always emphasized union with God by way of continual repentance and healing within the context of community.
+Salvation in the Orthodox Church has always emphasized union with God through continual repentance and healing within the context of community.

 For a quick overview of some of the differences between Orthodoxy and Roman Catholicism, this brief video touches on five of them: